sudosoph/docs/content/how-to/setup-https.md

 ---
 title: Set up HTTPS and HTTP/2
-description: Guide for adding HTTPS and HTTP/2 to your website with section.io using your own certificate or using our automated SSL certificates.
+description: Guide for adding HTTPS and HTTP/2 to your website with Section using your own certificate or using our automated SSL certificates.
 keywords: https, SSL, TLS, Let's Encrypt, EV, Extended Validation, SNI, Server Name Indication, website security, content delivery network, CDN
 aliases:
   - /https/